-Nevada really was one big smoke-filled seduction, one long fling with disaster: They welcomed you at Wendover, won you over at Wells, wowed you at Winnemucca, licked you at Lovelock, reamed you at Reno, vomited you out at Verdi.
-Couple of quick stops, and before I knew it, the Elko all those ad signs had trumpeted appeared on a drab, Independence Mountain hemmed horizon.
+Seemed Nevada really was a big smoke-filled seduction that way, one long fling with disaster: They welcomed you at Wendover, won you over at Wells, wowed you at Winnemucca, licked you at Lovelock, reamed you at Reno, vomited you out at Verdi.
+Just an idle rearview thought in passing—but a couple of quick stops, and the Elko all those ad signs had trumpeted appeared on a drab, Independence Mountain-hemmed horizon.

 “You’ll call it out when…”

 “Do a bear dump in the woods?
 I’ll call you, I’ll call you.”